 A multiple BSSID set is characterized as follows:

-All members of the set use a common operating class, channel, Channel Access Functions, and antenna connector.
+All members of the set use a common operating class, channel, channel access functions, and (set of) antenna connector(s).

 The set has a maximum range of 2n for at least one n, where 1  n  46.